Instagram has evolved into something bigger than just a social media platform. It’s now become a thriving eCommerce platform as well.

 To take advantage of that, you want to be tagging your products in your Instagram Stories.

-There are a couple ways you can use Instagram Stories to promote your business and sell your products.
+There are a couple of ways you can use Instagram Stories to promote your business and sell your products.

 1) Businesses with over 10,000 followers